 But although feminism is one of the core themes of Small Changes, it's about other things too.
 It's partly an account of reaction against the Sixties, including state repression that most Americans paid no attention to at the time.
 One of the characters must testify before a grand jury empaneled to destroy the resistant social movements that had scared our rulers so badly.
 This was officially justified, insofar as anyone bothered, because of the violent segments of those movements: the Black Panthers, the Weathermen.
 (Of course, the far greater State violence, against American citizens as well as foreigners, was of no great concern to most citizens, even after it was exposed.)
 As one character explains:

 It isn't like a regular jury.
 They're older, richer white people always, and they even run a credit check on them.
 They're to bring in indictments that the government wants.
 Ninety-five per cent of the time that's what they do -- agree to prosecute.
 But Anita says that mainly they're a device for investigating.
 They're a way of forcing people to testify against each other.
 The F.B.I. can't force you to talk, the police can't, though they try.
-But a grand jury can send you to jail if they don't answer your questions .*And Wanda, the character called before the grand jury, explains:
+But a grand jury can send you to jail if you don't answer their questions .*And Wanda, the character called before the grand jury, explains:

 "This is a fishing expedition, Beth.
 The questions they want to ask me aren't just about deserters.
 They're asking about the whole web of connections in the movement.
 They want to know who's friendly with who, who lives where, in what commune, who sleeps with who, who gives money.
 They want to fill in all the missing connections so that people can't disappear underground any more."Yes, the novel is often didactic, but no more than any Robert Heinlein book.
 No wonder that I, who grew up loving Heinlein, also love Piercy.
 Heinlein's advocates have often pointed to his highly intelligent and competent characters as a feature of his work that sets it above most (especially mundane) fiction.
-Piercy also focuses on intelligent competent characters, with the difference that she doesn't set them in situations against straw opponents they can easily beat.
+Piercy also focuses on intelligent competent characters, with the difference that she doesn't set them against straw opponents they can easily beat.

 "But they must know all that anyhow, they have all the phones in the country tapped!"